dev4privacy/gdpr-analyzer/README.md

 ## Examples
 To use all analysis options :

-`python gdpr-analyzer.py -f example.com username`
+`python gdpr-analyzer.py -f example.com filename`

 To search the presence of web beacon and generate a pdf report :

-`python gdpr-analyzer.py -w -r example.com username`
+`python gdpr-analyzer.py -w -r example.com filername`

 To analyse the security of the connection with the website and export the result in json :

-`python gdpr-analyzer.py -t -j example.com username`
+`python gdpr-analyzer.py -t -j example.com filename`

 ## Disclaimer
 Accept any responsability or liability for the use of this anlysis tool.
 The usage of the product do not imply the responsibility of the **gdpr-analyzer** project.